MeSoftHorny/WTRTI/docs/docs/features.md

     Simply place a TTF file into **Fonts** folder and select it in Settings.

 ### RTSS
+Start RTSS and click on "Raster 3D" button.
 ![#](images/rtss_font_1.png)
 ![#](images/rtss_font_2.png)

+!!! tip
+    Use monospace fonts for better layout.

 !!! tip
     In order to use custom font files, you will need to install them on your system.